John S. Dunn Foundation

 How to Apply

 Applications are accepted exclusively through the foundation's online application system.
-Organizations must submit comprehensive documentation including IRS determination letter, specific grant amount requested, project summary and budget, funds already raised, current annual budget, latest audited financials, and lists of board directors and officers.
+Organisations must submit comprehensive documentation including IRS determination letter, specific grant amount requested, project summary and budget, funds already raised, current annual budget, latest audited financials, and lists of board directors and officers.
 The foundation accepts applications on a rolling basis with no fixed deadlines.

 Decision Timeline